jlaso/JaitecPassBundle/README.md

 JaitecPassBundle
 =================

-This bundle provides helpers to generate and check passwords.
+-This bundle provides helpers to generate passwords.

+-Now you can generate long secret id with a pattern, this can help you to implement web services

+-Soon I want to implement a method to check the complexity of a password

 Installation